 From flat and friendly to challenging hills and mountain biking, Port Hope and area offers some of the best Ontario cycling opportunities!
 Come and tour the trails along our scenic Lake Ontario waterfront, or enjoy our quiet, country roads; we have options to suit every type of cyclist!
 Within town you can bike past beautifully restored heritage homes and buildings and visit cycle-friendly restaurants and shops.
-Take a self-guided tour - street and cycling maps are also available at the Visitors Centre located at 20 Queen Street (in the same building as the Capitol Theatre).
+Street and cycling maps are available at the Visitors Centre located at 20 Queen Street (in the same building as the Capitol Theatre).

 · The Waterfront Trail: Starting from the westerly part of our Municipality at the village of Wesleyville, this cycling trail follows Lake Ontario along scenic Lakeshore Road into our historic downtown core.
 And, Cobourg’s VIA Rail station is a bike train stop that has a daily train baggage car for transporting bicycles.
 It’s a pleasant 9 km ride back to Port Hope along a paved cycling route on County Road 2.

 · Greenbelt Route: This cycling route spans more than 460 km, connecting Port Hope to the Ontario Greenbelt.
 Along the way you will enjoy sweeping views in all directions as you scale the Oak Ridges Moraine around the northernmost point on the Greenbelt Route.